Mario vs. Donkey Kong: Remake

 A remake of Mario vs. Donkey Kong was released on the Nintendo Switch on February 16, 2024.
+It was also developed by Nintendo Software Technology and published by Nintendo.
 It features enhanced graphics and local co-op multiplayer with Toad as the second player character.
 Players can select between two "Play Styles", Casual and Classic.
 Casual removes the time limit, adds checkpoints to levels, and lets Mario take five hits before losing a life, while Classic is akin to the original game.
 Two new worlds have been added: Merry Mini-Land, taking place in an amusement park, and Slippery Summit, an icy mountain.
 These worlds also receive Plus counterparts, making for 30 new levels, and pushing the total beyond 130.
 After finishing the game, "Time Attack" becomes available, challenging players to beat each level as fast as they can.
 This game was also the first Mario game to reuse Charles Martinet's voice as Mario after stepping away from the role in August 2023.